 However, those of us in the Paleo and ancestral health community seem to have a different problem altogether.
-It’s one that I’ve seen in dozens of clients, as well as most of our participants in our online adrenal fatigue program.
+It’s one that I’ve seen in dozens of clients.

 This problem is chronic under-eating.

-I’ve even seen clients who couldn’t lose weight that were suddenly able to after increasing their food intake.
+I’ve even seen clients who couldn’t lose weight that were suddenly able to do so after realizing they weren’t eating enough and increasing their food intake.
 Quite the opposite of the “calories-in-calories-out” mentality!

 Could something as simple as under-eating be causing your health problems?
 Could inadequate food intake be the reason why your Paleo diet suddenly isn’t working for you anymore?
 Is your “rapid weight loss” diet plan the reason your jeans are getting tighter instead of looser?

-Below are the top 8 signs and symptoms I see in my clients who are chronically under-eating.
-Read on to discover if you might simply need some more food to start feeling better today!
+Below are the top eight signs and symptoms I see in my clients who are chronically under-eating.
+Read on to discover if you might simply need some more food to start feeling better today.

-This is one of the most paradoxical symptoms of someone who is under-eating, and it often goes hand-in-hand with overtraining.
-You might be surprised to hear that I’ve never had a weight loss client who was actually overeating.
-In fact, many of my clients come to me on extremely low calorie diets (around 1000-1200 calories per day) combined with 6-7 days per week of intense exercise like Crossfit or long distance running.
+This is one of the most paradoxical symptoms of someone who is under-eating, and it often goes hand in hand with overtraining.
+You might be surprised to hear that I’ve rarely worked with a weight loss client who was blatantly overeating.
+In fact, many of my clients come to me on extremely low-calorie diets (around 1,000 to 1,200 calories per day) combined with six to seven days per week of intense exercise like CrossFit or long-distance running.

-We’ve been trained to believe that the body is a machine and we can input and output our calories in a way that will cause weight loss, so it’s understandable why these clients would expect to see weight loss from a significant caloric deficit like that.
-But the fact is, they simply can’t lose the last 15-30 pounds no matter how little they eat.
+We’ve been trained to believe that the body is a machine, and we can input and output our calories in a way that will cause weight loss.
+So it’s understandable why these clients would expect to see weight loss from a significant caloric deficit like that.
+But the fact is, they simply can’t lose the last 15 to 30 pounds no matter how little they eat.
 Why is this?

-While a slight caloric deficit can lead to sustainable weight loss (think 300-500 calories per day), much larger deficits induce changes in your body’s metabolism in order to keep your body in a homeostatic balance.
+While a short-term, moderate caloric deficit can lead to sustainable weight loss (think 300 to 500 calories per day), much larger deficits induce changes in your body’s metabolism in order to keep your body in a homeostatic balance.
 Your body does not like major, drastic changes, and it will make modifications to your thyroid, adrenal, and sex hormones in order to reduce your overall caloric output.

 Hypothalamic amenorrhea caused by chronic caloric deprivation is also associated with physiological changes like hypothalamic–pituitary–adrenal (HPA) axis overactivity (also known as adrenal fatigue) and disturbances in the hypothalamic–pituitary–thyroid axis (also known as euthyroid sick syndrome).

 I’ve worked with many clients who recovered their period after returning to a normal caloric intake.
-I’ve even had one patient who was finally able to get pregnant when she switched to a higher calorie ancestral diet, after her doctors told her she’d always be infertile.
+I’ve even had one client who was finally able to get pregnant when she switched to a higher-calorie ancestral diet, after her doctors told her she’d always be infertile.

-Your Blood Sugar Is On A Roller Coaster
+3. Your Blood Sugar Is on a Roller Coaster

 While many people blame excessive carbohydrate consumption for wild blood sugar swings, you might be surprised to learn that inadequate calorie consumption can cause just as many issues with blood sugar control.
 The most common issue that comes from chronic under-eating is hypoglycemia, or low blood sugar.

 Hypoglycemia is defined as blood sugar below 70 mg/dL, though some people experience symptoms at higher blood sugar levels.
-Common symptoms include hunger, shakiness, anxiety, dizziness, sweating, weakness, confusion, and changes in mood.
+Common symptoms of hypoglycemia include:

 This is yet another reason that the most sustainable diet for weight loss provides adequate calories to keep your hormones and blood sugar even-keeled.